Ferguson Fire: September

 Throughout the first half of September, hotspots continued to smolder within the Ferguson Fire's perimeter.
 On September 19, 2018, InciWeb declared the Ferguson Fire to be inactive, after a lack of fire activity was detected within the containment lines.

 Effects

-The Ferguson Fire impacted areas of tourism and recreation in the Sierra National Forest and Yosemite National Park, specifically Yosemite Valley, Wawona and the giant sequoia groves of Mariposa and Merced.
-Additionally, residential areas were impacted throughout the region.
+The Ferguson Fire affected areas of tourism and recreation in the Sierra National Forest and Yosemite National Park, specifically Yosemite Valley, Wawona and the giant sequoia groves of Mariposa and Merced.
+Additionally, residential areas were affected throughout the region.